 By the end of the NJCU Honors Program’s Core Curriculum, an Honors student will have become:

-- a savvy and technologically literate creator and user of information and technology, who can apply and interpret data.
+a savvy and technologically literate creator and user of information and technology, with abilities to assess and critically evaluate sources.

-- a globally engaged citizen who can synthesize her or his knowledge of global cultures, politics, and society with that of the United States.
+a globally engaged citizen who can synthesize cross-cultural knowledge of politics, art, music, culture and ethics across borders.

 Honors courses provided me with invaluable skill sets that help me succeed as an IT professional.
 I developed my critical thinking and public speaking skills, which aided me immensely in presentations and communications in the workplace. – Kiran Chaudhry, Class of 2019